Bo-Lennart/DRF-PP5-API/README.md

 ## Validators

 Running the pep8 validator extension within gitpod showed a number of errors and warnings.
-Among these where trailing white spaces, missed smicolons and new line after end of code errors.
+Among these where trailing white spaces, missed semicolons, and new line after end-of code errors.
 All of these have been resolved and the only warnings left are the ones shown in the settings.py file and .gitpod.yml file.

 ![database schema](assets/screenshots/pep8.png)